MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-managing-alerts.md

 ---
-title: Manage alerts
+title: Classic portal -  Manage alerts
-description: This article explains how to work with alerts raised in the Defender for Cloud Apps portal. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article explains how to work with alerts raised in the Defender for Cloud Apps portal. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Manage alerts
+# Classic portal: Manage alerts

 [!INCLUDE [Banner for top of topics](includes/banner.md)]